 In her portrayal of Maggie, Nikki DeLoach has a spitfire style that nicely contrasts Andrew Walker’s “cut-and-run” Dex.
 It did take me a little while to warm up to both Maggie and Dex as characters although I’m not entirely sure why.
 (Pandemic, perhaps?)
 This is third Hallmark movie DeLoach and Walker have made together so the chemistry is there.

-“Sweet Autumn” ranks high on the Agency for Hallmark Heroines Scale list since Maggie stands her ground in her 50-50 ownership of the candy business.
-The plot resolution regarding Aunt Dee’s business works for all characters involved, Maggie included.
-No massive sacrifices required for everyone’s HEA.
+“Sweet Autumn” ranks high on the Agency for Hallmark Heroines Scale since Maggie stands her ground in her 50-50 ownership of the candy business.
+The plot resolution regarding Aunt Dee’s business works out nicely for all characters involved, Maggie included.
+There are no massive sacrifices required for everyone’s HEA.

 Added Bonus: Motorcycles.
 Vrrroooommm!